 A counsellor acts as a sounding board and helps the client see new ways of looking at their problems.
 The client is guided but they own their own problems and come up with their own solutions.
 Therapy is about doing the work.
 Often the progress happens between the sessions with the therapist.
 The therapy or coaching is a catalyst and a learning accelerator but the lightbulb moments can happen at any point.

-I learned in therapy that everyone has problems.
 Even the most polished, outwardly self-assured person is dealing with problems in some area of their life.
 And even if they aren’t right now, they have in the past and will again in the future.

 Achieving and maintaining good mental health is no small achievement in today’s world.
 To reach financial independence you need to avoid blow-ups and breakdowns.
 Staying on The Path is not easy…partly because we humans have a remarkable talent for self-sabotage.
 What makes this even trickier is that we have blind spots.

-How to you find your own blind spots?
+How to find your blind spots

-By getting feedback.
+You find blind spots by getting feedback.
 People often instinctively avoid asking for feedback because of their defences.

 Defences are the way that you protect yourself (your emotions and your belief system) from attack (both perceived attacks and actual attacks).
 Defences are part of how our unconscious operates.
 To develop defences you put on emotional armour to shield yourself from being hurt.
 People tend to: